dkvz/majorsetbe/README.md

 ## To configure inside Wordpress
 * Main account should probably be called "Major Set" or "MajorSet".
-* The sidebar - It appears in the footer and most probably has to be changed.
+* The sidebar - It appears in the footer and has to be customized - The social links block has to be manually added (right after search is a good spot).
 * Change site title (in browser title bars).
 * Disallow access to xmlrpc.php at web server level - Will probably make another private note for the hosting concerns.
 * Configure/create the menu - Add the "Représentations" link with either "?post_type=tribe_events" or "/events/list" as URL depending on rewriting being on or off.